 So, how long do wood floors last?
 Much longer than the finish.

 You’ll forgive us if we now boast a bit about – we can’t help it, we’re fans of the stuff.
+In fact if you don’t know about bamboo floors we recommend checking out this amazing product at Bamboo Flooring 101: A Beginner’s Guide.

 Bamboo offers consumers the best of both worlds: while it may be a bit pricier than laminate (in some case only an extra $1 per square foot), it is still far less expensive than hardwood but still offers the same beauty and warmth as hardwood.